School chefs being trained

 The following tools may be used to assess products’ compliance with USDA Smart Snack Standards.

-This video provides COVID-19 related food safety and nutrition operations updates and guidance for Maryland's Non-Profit Private Schools and Residential Child Care Institutions which participate in Federally Funded School Meals Programs.
+This video shares food safety and nutrition guidance for MD Non-Profit Private Schools and Residential Child Care Institutions participating in School Meals Programs during COVID-19.

 Child and Adult Care Food Program (CACFP): Child Care